-Santos et al [37] calculated the permeability constants for a variety of lattice structures consisting of $4 \times 4 \times 4$ cells in a $13 \times 13 \times 13$ mm volume over a range of different flow regimes.
-Compared to the structures in the present study, those lattices have greater surface area and a larger number of cells per unit volume, and we can therefore expect the structures of Santos et al [37] to be less permeable than the lattice structures examined here within the Forchheimer flow region.
-This is confirmed in figure 16, where the permeability constants, K_1 and K_2 , for the gyroid and primitive matrix lattices in this study are up to two orders of magnitude greater than those of Santos et al [37].
+Santos et al. [45] calculated the permeability constants for a variety of lattice structures consisting of $4 \times 4 \times 4$ cells in a $13 \times 13 \times 13$ mm volume over a range of different flow regimes.
+Compared to the structures in the present study, those lattices have greater surface area and a larger number of cells per unit volume, and we can therefore expect the structures of Santos et al. [45] to be less permeable than the lattice structures examined here within the Forchheimer flow region.
+This is confirmed in Fig. 17, where the permeability constants, $K_1$ and $K_2$ , for the gyroid and primitive matrix lattices in this study are up to two orders of magnitude greater than those of Santos et al. [45].
 This highlights the challenge of developing general and practicable analytical relationships for the flow in these structures, as a range of geometrical properties, such as the number of cells and size of the design space, clearly have a large impact on the permeability.
-However, the work of Santos et al [37] confirms our observation that the primitive matrix lattice is more permeable at lower volume fractions
+However, the work of Santos et al. [45] confirms our observation that the primitive matrix lattice is more permeable at lower volume fractions and the gyroid matrix is more permeable at larger volume fractions.
+This finding was further elaborated in the current study by examining the fluid dynamics (see Fig. 8) and evolution of pressure drop (see Fig. 7) within the structures.
+Sharp pressure drops were found in the primitive matrix lattice at the cell boundaries, while the gyroid matrix lattice does not exhibit this behaviour.